lorisAmbrozzo/KQL-Queries/README.md

-# KQL-Queries for Microsoft 365 XDR and Microsoft Sentinel
+# KQL-Queries for Microsoft Defender XDR and Microsoft Sentinel
 Hunting and detection queries repository.
 This repository contains (or will contain) queries for the following products:

 - Microsoft Defender for Endpoint